Have you ever wondered what cookware best suits your family’s needs? In today’s post, we are featuring the pros and cons of various types of cookware.

 - Professional look.

-- Since copper can leak into food in large amounts when heated, the cooking surfaces are usually lined with tin or stainless steel – over time, these coatings can break down and allow copper to dissolve in food.
+- Because copper can leak into food in large amounts when heated, the cooking surfaces are usually lined with tin or stainless steel – over time, these coatings can break down and allow copper to dissolve in food.

 - Reacts with alkaline or acidic foods, which can take on a metallic taste after being cooked in a copper pot.